Tests for adults

 Targeted G-banding

-Targeted G- banding will be performed if a known chromosomal rearrangement is investigated e.g. A known familial rearrangement; aneuploidy detected by FISH/QF-PCR/array testing; a particular pattern of CNVs detected by array testing suggestive of a balanced parental rearrangement.
+Targeted G- banding will be performed if a known chromosomal rearrangement is being investigated e.g. A known familial rearrangement; aneuploidy detected by FISH/QF-PCR/array testing; a particular pattern of CNVs detected by array testing suggestive of a balanced parental rearrangement.

 Chromosomal Microarray